 Before you Start Threading a Sewing Machine

 - Firstly check your sewing manual, if you have one.
 It should give diagrammatical instructions on how to thread your make of machine.
-If you have lost your manual then read this article with links to download sewing machine manuals online.
+If you have lost yours, then read this article with links to download sewing machine manuals online.

 - Choose the color thread you plan to use and fill the bobbin (Read how to wind a bobbin)

 - Always choose good quality threads such as Rasant, Gutterman or Coates.
 Your thread should be suitable for your fabric choices.
 (Read sewing thread types)

 How to Thread a Sewing Machine in 10 Easy Steps